NeoGeographyToolkit/StereoPipeline/docs/tools/parse_match_file.rst

 the option ``--save-cnet-as-csv`` in ``bundle_adjust`` which saves the interest point matches in the plain text format used by ground control points (GCP).
-This tool also saves a file named ``final_residuals_no_loss_function_pointmap_point_log.csv`` in the output directory which has for each set of matching interest points the triangulated world position and the error of re-projecting such a point back in the cameras (:numref:`bundle_adjust`).
+This tool also saves a file named ``final_residuals_pointmap.csv`` in the output directory which has for each set of matching interest points the triangulated world position and the error of re-projecting such a point back in the cameras (:numref:`bundle_adjust`).